qubitsfan/qubitsfan.github.io/_pages/about.md

 social:  # includes social icons at the bottom of the page
 ---

-I am currently a master student enrolled in Quantum Science & Technology program in [Technical University of Munich](https://www.tum.de/) and work in [Walther-Meißner-Institut](https://www.wmi.badw.de).
+I am currently a master student enrolled in Quantum Science & Technology program in [Technical University of Munich](https://www.tum.de/) and work in [Walther-Meißner-Institut](https://www.wmi.badw.de) about subharmonic driving of a single Fluxonium.

 At 2022, I obtained the Bachelor's Degree in Physics (Atomic and Molecular Physics) in [University of Science and Technology of China](https://en.ustc.edu.cn/), graduated from [School of the Gifted Young](http://en.scgy.ustc.edu.cn/).
-During the undergraduate education, I've been mainly involved in the quantum simulation and computation on **Trapped Ions**,including Cs-VQE on water molecule and discrete time crystals.
+During the undergraduate education, I've been mainly involved in the quantum simulation and computation on **Trapped Ions**, including Cs-VQE on water molecule and discrete time crystals.

 At 2021, I also did some projects on **Atom Chips** for internship at [Shanghai Institute of Optics and Fine Mechanics](http://english.siom.cas.cn/).